coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

-# JLPT-N5-N1-Japanese-Vocabulary-Anki
+# JLPT N5 to N1 Japanese Vocabulary Flashcard Deck for Anki

+For learning japanese vocabulary in accordance with the official Japanese Language Proficiency Tests (JLPT), using flashcards and spaced repetition with the [Anki](https://apps.ankiweb.net/) software.

+This is prefaced that there is no official JLPT vocabulary list anymore, not since the reformation of the exam structure around 2010.

-Generate a csv file suitable for importing into [Anki](https://apps.ankiweb.net/) by searching [Jisho.org](https://jisho.org/) for JLPT Tags (N5, N3, e.t.c.).
+This repository generates a `.csv` or `.apkg` file suitable for importing into [Anki](https://apps.ankiweb.net/) by searching [Jisho.org](https://jisho.org/) for JLPT Tags (N5, N3, e.t.c.),

 This was used to create the decks [JLPT-N5-N1 Japanese Vocabulary](https://ankiweb.net/shared/info/1550984460) and [JLPT-N5-N1 Japanese Vocabulary Extended Notes](https://ankiweb.net/shared/info/336300824)